brpo01/terraform-2/terraform.md

 ## NAT Gateway & Elastic IP Resource

-- Create 1 NAT Gateways and 1 Elastic IP (EIP) addresses.
+- Create NAT Gateways and Elastic IP (EIP) resources based on the given reference architecture.
 Now use a similar approach to create the NAT Gateways in a new file called natgateway.tf.

 ```
 resource "aws_eip" "nat_eip" {